kevin-salamon/Developer-Profile-Generator/README.md

 ## Installations and Dependencies

-> FS
+1. FS
+2. Inquirer
+3. Axios

 ## Usage

 > Answer the prompts within the command line interface to generate READMEs for any given project.
+The README will populate based on your answers.
+Run the program by typing "node index" in the command line, while in the proper directory.

 ## Additional Contributors

-> Kevin
+> Kevin Salamon

 ## License

-* ISC
+* N/A

 ## Testing